Avidness/SimpleLinuxDeviceDriver/README.md

 b) To read the full buffer:
 	sudo cat /dev/tinymod

-c) To read a single character from the buffer (FIFO)
+c) To read a single character from the buffer (FIFO):
 	sudo head -c 1 /dev/tinymod

 d) To remove the module:
 	sudo rmmod tinymod

+e) After each command run 'dmesg' to see the results.